NuGet Packages

 The UnityNuGet uplink is an experimental feature.

-- OpenUPM registry syncs with the UnityNuGet registry hourly.
+- The OpenUPM registry synchronizes with the UnityNuGet registry on an hourly basis.

-- Cached tarballs are hosted on CDN as well.
+- Package tarballs are hosted on our CDN server, ensuring fast access.

 .

-- NuGet packages are not searchable or browsable on the OpenUPM website.
+- NuGet packages are neither searchable nor browsable on the OpenUPM website.

-- Searching for NuGet packages via the OpenUPM registry's search endpoint will result in "404 packages not found".
-This affects both openupm-cli's search command and Unity Package Manager's search feature.
-As a side-effect of this issue,
+- Searching for NuGet packages via the OpenUPM registry's search endpoint will return "404 packages not found."
+This affects both the openupm-cli's search command and the Unity Package Manager's search interface.
+As a side effect:

-- NuGet packages will be invisible in Unity Package Manager's "My Registries" section, but still visible in the "In Project" section.
+- NuGet packages will be invisible in the Unity Package Manager's "My Registries" section, although they remain visible in the "In Project" section.

-- Unity console will warn "Error searching for packages" the first time you open the Package Manager.
+- The Unity console will display a warning "Error searching for packages" the first time you open the Package Manager.

-- Installing an OpenUPM package that depends on UnityNuGet.
+- Installation of an OpenUPM package that depends on UnityNuGet.

-- Solving potential assembly conflicts by disabling "Assembly Version Validation".
+- Resolution of potential assembly conflicts by disabling "Assembly Version Validation."

 Using UnityNuGet Directly